Education

 One sign reads, “Everyone is welcomed here,” which includes multi-colored hands holding hearts.
 Another sign reads, “In this room, everyone is welcome, important, accepted, respected, encouraged, valued, and equal.”

-She has now gone viral for defying her school district by refusing to remove the two signs from her classroom walls.
+She has now gone viral for defying her school district.
+She refused to remove the two signs from her classroom walls.

 Idaho teacher told to remove signs promoting inclusion

-Following the current president administration’s anti-DEI movement, many school districts, especially in red states, have been changing their policies about messages in the classroom.
+Following the anti-DEI movement, many school district have been changing their policies about messages in the classroom.

 “My building administration came to me during my lunch period and told me that they needed to be taken down by the end of the day,” Inama said.
 “They told me that they were in violation of district policy because, in today’s political environment, they’re considered a ‘personal opinion.'”

 Inama said school officials followed up with her again.
-“They came to talk to me, and again, asked me to take it down, and I said, ‘I’m not interested in taking it down.'”
+“They came to talk to me.
+Again, asked me to take it down.
+I said, ‘I’m not interested in taking it down.'”

-Inama said she was then sent an email by the Chief academic officer highlighting district policy that she was violating: “School property shall not be used by personnel for the advancement of individual beliefs.
+Inama said the Chief Academic Officer then emailed her and cited district policy she was accused of violating: “School property shall not be used by personnel for the advancement of individual beliefs.
 It is the desire of the District that the physical environment of District facilities be content-neutral, conducive to a positive learning environment and not a distraction to the education environment.”

 “While we respect individuals’ rights to express their perspectives, it is important to reaffirm that this situation is not about limiting speech or expression but about ensuring consistency in our classrooms and maintaining a learning environment free from distraction,” a statement sent to Today from Chief of Staff of Communications at West Ada School District said.